 The project’s Inception Workshop was held in September 2013 with participation of more than 50 representatives from governmental, scientific and educational institutions as well as international and non-governmental organizations, followed with development of the Project Inception Report.

 Rapid rural appraisal of ten pre-selected rural communities in Vardenis sub-region of Gegharkunik region was conducted in spring 2014.
 Seven target communities were selected for implementation of pasture and forest rehabilitation pilots: Tsovak, Lchavan, Makenis, Karchaghbyur, Tsapatagh, Pambak and Daranak.

 Training for 15 journalists from Yerevan as well as Gegharkunik and Vayots Dzor regions on covering climate change related challenges was organized in July 2014 in cooperation with Armenian Red Cross Society.

-Study tour to Kyrgyzstan was organized in September 2014 for 11 representatives from target community administrations and stakeholder institutions as well as Project staff aimed at increasing knowledge and capacities through learning best available experience in sustainable management of mountain pastures.
+Study tour to Kyrgyzstan was organized in September 2014 for 11 representatives from target community administrations and stakeholder institutions aimed at increasing knowledge and capacities through learning best available experience in sustainable management of mountain pastures.

-58 target community residents of Gegharkunik Marz were trained on sustainable management of mountain forest and pasture ecosystems under changing climate conditions in December 2014.
+58 target community residents of Gegharkunik Marz were trained on sustainable management of mountain forest and pasture ecosystems under changing climate conditions.

-Rotational grazing plans for five target communities were developed and approved by the Community Elderly Councils; trainings in implementation of rotational grazing plans were conduction in all five communities.
+Rotational grazing plans for five target communities were developed and approved by the Community Elderly Councils; trainings in implementation of rotational grazing plans were conducted in all five communities.

-Regular monitoring missions to the project pilot sites were conducted aimed at examination and verification of conducted on-field activities and continuing collaboration with local communities and partners.
+Regular monitoring aimed at examination and verification of on-field activities as well as close collaboration with local communities and partners was ensured.